Question: My girlfriend says she feels smothered and wants a break. What does she mean and how do I fix what makes her feel smothered?

 Secondly, there is a healthy balance where you can directly, openly and honestly express your thoughts, feelings, and desires without making the other person feel suffocated and smothered.
 That’s the balance this site is about.

 Thirdly, if I read you correct, she asked for a “break” from being in a relationship; she didn’t ask you to stop contacting her for 6 weeks!
 That’s probably why she’s standoffish.

 In other words, being open and honest with our own feelings is not the problem.
 The problem is in how we let our intentions be “known”. .

 If you unload on the other person too much or too soon, they’ll feel overwhelmed.
 Human being can take in only so much “feelings and emotions” at any given moment.

-If you give them the impression that you want more than they can give, are willing to give or are capable of giving, you’ll come across as needy and the relationship as suffocating; and start to pull away or ask for space.
+If you give them the impression that you want more than they can give, are willing to give or are capable of giving; they feel pressured.
+They’ll see you as needy and the relationship as suffocating; and start to pull away or ask for space.

 So when your girlfriends says she feels smothered and wants a break; it means that she regularly feels overwhelmed and suffocated.
 Something you are doing that is needy is making them feel like she can’t “breath”.
 Maybe you need constant attention, reassurance and validation; or maybe you are too much in her space and constantly violate her personal boundaries.
 These are the things that make someone want space or a break.